hmsiccbl/screensaver-docs/admin/screenresult-file-format.md

 Any worksheet after the **data_column** worksheet will be read as a worksheet containing screen result data (*except for the special "reference" worksheet*).

 Each data worksheet has 4 mandatory columns:

+The first two columns (plate_number, well_name) must be specified for every result record.
+Records with duplicate plate_number / well_name will result in a loading failure and must be corrected.
+The assay_control_well_type column should only values for wells that are assay controls (N, P, or O).
+Specific well columns can be excluded based on screener input from the annotated result file in the "exclude" column by using the "name" headers defined in the data column worksheet.

+Subsequent columns are for result data defined in the data columns worksheet.
+Columns that are not defined will not display after loading.
+Note that data columns must use the "name" header.

 | *Column* | *Column label* | *Description* | *Value* |
 |---|---|---|---|